Get published on the Researchers’ Zone:

 The readers of ScienceNorway.no come in all ages, with all types of backgrounds and different levels of education, and from very different countries.
 All of them should be able to understand what you write.

 Don’t expect neither our team of editors and journalists nor our readers to understand the tribal language of your field of research.
 Avoid academic terms if possible, keep it simple.
 By all means – write about and explain difficult and complicated things, but in a language that is accessible.

 Expect there to be rounds of editing before a final text is landed upon.
 It’s hard to extract yourself from the language you are used to when describing your research.

 Good examples are often useful when trying to capture an audience.
 Don’t be scared of getting personal.
 As readers we relate to personal examples and stories.
 Our goal is that your text will get many readers.
 When we edit, this is what guides our questions and suggestions.

-How long can I write?
+How long can my text be?

 Maximum length for an article is 7000 characters including spaces.
 If you write less, great.
 If you write longer, we may reject the text based on length alone, as we may not have time to edit it.

 Does it have to be perfect before I send it to you?

 No, of course not.
 You can even send us an idea for a text, to check out if we are interested.
 And we can also help you along the way in the writing process.

 We also offer writing courses for researchers – which often give birth to op-eds and blogs.
 They might even take a researcher’s career to a higher level (read: media appearances, book deals and government appointments).